-Even after you review the gift you can still give it away for Christmas or consider it a Free Christmas gift for yourself.
+Even after you review the gift, you can still give it away for Christmas or consider it a gift for yourself.

 We participate in Focus groups any chance we get because there are big bucks to be made.

-Most focus groups we’ve participated in net us minimum $75-$150 cash for one hour of chatting in a group setting.
+Most focus groups we’ve participated in net us a minimum of $75-$150 cash for one hour of chatting in a group setting.

-Just recently my wife made $150 for reviewing a new department store that was just built in our area.
+Recently, my wife made $150 for reviewing a new department store built in our area.

 How easy is that?

-Look on Facebook for focus groups, local newspapers and you may also find ads on Kijiji in the employment or community sections for these focus group opportunities.
+Look on Facebook for focus groups and local newspapers, and you may also find ads on Kijiji in the employment or community sections for these focus group opportunities.

 DIY Homemade Gifts

-One of our favourites that we will be making for our nephew is the Mason Jar Superhero Piggy Bank.
+One of our favorites that we will be making for our nephew is the Mason Jar Superhero Piggy Bank.

-What we hope to do is a Spiderman Mason Jar Piggy Bank since he is his favourite superhero so he can start saving money for things he will need.
+We hope to do a Spiderman Mason Jar Piggy Bank since he is his favourite superhero, so he can start saving money for things he will need.